arshad-v/Medical-ChatBot/README.md

 * Contextual Medical Query Handling: The chatbot processes natural language queries and provides contextually relevant responses.
 *Knowledge Retrieval: Utilizes external medical knowledge sources to retrieve accurate information.
-*Generative Response: Employs a generative model to formulate responses in a conversational manner.
-*Scalable Architecture: Can be extended to integrate with various medical data sources for enhanced accuracy.
-*User-Friendly Interface: Built to provide easy-to-use, conversational support for medical information.